Robustness of Spin-Triplet Pairing and Singlet-Triplet Pairing Crossover in Superconductor/Ferromagnet Hybrids: Nonlinear Usadel Equation

-Since the diffusive limit is considered, the singlet component $f_0$ has an even-frequency symmetry while the triplet components $f_i$ ($i=1,2,3$) have an odd-frequency symmetry.
-It should be noted that the $y$ component of the magnetic moment $\boldsymbol{V}(x)$ is zero in this paper [see Eq.~(\ref{mag})].
-As a consequence the equal-spin triplet component $f_2$ is always zero.
+In the dirty limit, the singlet component $f_0$ has an even-frequency symmetry, while the three triplet components $f_i$ ($i=1,2,3$) have an odd-frequency symmetry.
+Note that the $y$ component of the magnetic moment $\boldsymbol{V}(x)$ is zero in this paper [see Eq.~(\ref{mag})].
+Thus, the equal-spin-triplet component $f_2$ is always zero.